TGenNorth/ISGPipeline/README.txt

 To get a listing of optional/required arguments type the following:

-java -jar ISGPipeline.jar -S ISGPipelineQScript.scala
+java -jar ISGPipeline.jar -S ISGPipelineQScript.scala -h

 Steps to run an analysis: